nzfeng/crossword-dataset/README.md

 Since the number of words in the English language is on the order of 10^6, I concluded that manual curation was at least possible.

 ## Rules for inclusion
 What makes a "good" wordlist is kind of subjective.
 Personally, I wanted to make a "core" wordlist of common-knowledge American English entries, with as few "specific" entries as possible (i.e. names, places, pop culture references.)
-Here is how I decided to choose words:
+Here is how I decided to choose words (very subjective!):

 * The central goal is to only include words and phrases that are often used in spoken and written American English. **Every single entry** in this dataset should be a usable crossword entry.
 If one is instead interested in using a dataset simply to help them determine if a grid is fillable using an auto-fill functionality, then they can just grab any uncurated wordlist.
 * **Zero crossword-ese** and filler words.
 All entries should be able to hold their own as lively crossword entries, and ideally lend themselves well to creative clues.